To begin, let’s briefly examine what a property finder does.

 They are entirely distinct from an estate agent.
 Whilst estate agents perform a highly valuable and professional function, they are essentially acting primarily in the interests of the seller.

 Property finders, by contrast, have no financial or emotional interest in persuading you to purchase a given property.
 Their sole objective is helping a buyer to find a property of their dreams – and for the right price.

-Here are five things you should be sure you understand before selecting a property finder to assist you.
+Here are 5 things you should be sure you understand before choosing a property finder to assist you.

 The professional matching of a discerning buyer with an exclusive property is, as stated above, far from easy.

 It requires extensive skills and many years’ experience in the marketplace.
 It’s therefore important that you research the background of any property finders you are considering using and make sure that they have been engaging in their profession for many years.